baumertjohn/PythonAutomation/README.md

 ## A 100 Days of Code capstone project for Day 97 - Python Automation

-This project acquires a 7 day forcast from weather.gov for a given location.
+This project acquires a 7 day forecast from weather.gov for a given location.
 The data is parsed to build an overnight temperature message and the location is used to find the closest town/city to add to the message (via geonames.org).
 Once this is complete, an SMS is sent with the results.
 The SMS message is sent via a Gmail account to the appropriate carrier "email".

 ## How To: